niklasvincent/flathunter/README.md

 - *CURRENCY_CACHE_FILE* Where to cache Yahoo Finance lookups

-- *CURRENCY_SIGN* Currency sign to put in the property maker icons
+- *CURRENCY_SIGN* Currency sign to put in the property marker icons

 - *MAGPIE_CACHE_DIR* Where to cache MagpieRSS (RSS library) files